krisbolton/krisbolton/_posts/2020-04-22-experimenting-with-the-modern-honey-network.md

 Find a server provider, I chose [Linode](https://www.linode.com/).
 I went with the nano configuration; 1GB RAM, 1CPU, 25GB storage, 1TB bandwidth for $5 per month.
 Enough for a small setup, as you add sensors the server will need more resources, so provision accordingly.

-Give your server a discriptive name, e.g. "mhn-server".
+Give your server a descriptive name, e.g. "mhn-server".
 Ubuntu 16.04 is recommended by MHN as its been tested and verified to work with MHN.

 Secure the mhn-server as your normally would, its intended for you to manage sensors, you're not looking for attackers to attack this instance.